 “Wait, killed who?”

 “It doesn’t matter, but without World War 2 a lot of the technological advances I needed took much longer to create.
-As a result, the tech required for my future self to create time travel wasn’t available and so I derailed myself from time and got trapped in paradox.
+As a result, the tech required for my future self to create time travel wasn’t available and so I derailed myself from time and got trapped in a paradox.
 Outside of time unable to affect enough change to return in any meaningful way.
 Slowing going insane as I both experience myself in all timelines and none simultaneously.
-Eventually though, after about 10,000 years of going insane and sane again, a few times over, I had a realization and was able to project my disconnected consciousness into my representative physical forms throughout time.
+Eventually though, after about 10,000 years of going insane and sane again a few times over, I had a realisation and was able to project my disconnected consciousness into my representative physical forms throughout time.
 Making me omnipresent through my own timeline.”

 Josh stared wide-eyed at his friend searching for some way to understand.